Malinda Russell: Career

 Russell self-published her book, in 1866, giving a brief history of her life and stating in the preface to it that she hoped to earn passage to return home from its proceeds.
-Most of the recipes were for elegant deserts, like floating island, puff pastry and rose cake, along with main course dishes like catfish fricassee, Irish potatoes with cod, and sweet onion custard, containing none of the soul food traditionally accepted as Southern cuisine.
+Most of the recipes were for elegant desserts, like floating island, puff pastry and rose cake, along with main course dishes like catfish fricassee, Irish potatoes with cod, and sweet onion custard, containing none of the soul food traditionally accepted as Southern cuisine.
 She also provided recipes for ointments and colognes, as well as household tips.
 The book, containing 265 recipes, was written for people who already knew how to cook, as little instruction for preparation methods is given.
 Most recipes contain a list of ingredients, though in some cases, a cooking tip is provided.